-For me an important part of the IBS puzzle was was trigger loops.
+For me an important part of the IBS puzzle was finding my trigger loops.
 I have now fully recovered from IBS.
 I don’t manage symptoms.
 I eat freely whatever I want to.
 And I no longer obsess about toilets.
 After years suffering from chronic IBS.

 My particular specialisation is looking for the triggers behind IBS symptoms:

 The associations the mind makes between an event and a feeling.

 Many of these we first experienced in childhood when we had limited choices and limited power.

 If those situations were repeated, they can wire reactions and unwanted behavior patterns that we just can’t seem to shake.

 They are stored in our subconscious, and play automatically when we experience a similar situation.